Your search did not match any results.

 For specific guidance on when this should be done, please see the specific FAQ sections for Autonomous Data Warehousing and Autonomous Transaction Processing.

-For serverless deployments - No. Oracle patches ADB in maintenance windows.
+For Shared Infrastructure deployments - No. Oracle patches ADB in maintenance windows.
 Currently, users cannot change the patching schedule.

-With dedicated deployments, you have the option to change the maintenance windows to control when the Exadata environments and the databases are updated.
+With Dedicated Infrastructure deployments, you have the option to change the maintenance windows to control when the Exadata environments and the databases are updated.

 You cannot rollback patches yourself.
 Only Oracle operations can rollback a patch.
 Oracle operations will monitor patching and rollback if a patch cannot be applied successfully according to basic sanity tests.
 However, there is always a chance that the adverse effect is only observable from the application.
 In that case, you will have to notify Oracle via a Service Request(SR).